-Once your website is clean and back to normal, you’ll want to let any blacklisting authorities know.
+Once your website is clean and back to normal, you’ll want to let any blacklisting authorities like Google or Bing know.
 Because blacklisted websites can lose up to 95% of organic traffic, not doing this can cause damage to your site’s reputation and revenue.

 You’ll need to contact any of the blacklisting authorities with some general information on your cleanup process.
 Blacklisting authorities include Google Search Console, McAfee SiteAdvisor, and Yandex Webmaster.

-Keep in mind that it may take a few weeks for the blacklist to be removed.
-For users of the Sucuri Website Security Platform, we can submit blacklist review requests on your behalf.
+For Sucuri Website Security Platform users, we can submit blacklist review requests on your behalf.

-Pharma hacks are an unfortunate reality for WordPress website owners.
-Bad actors are always looking for new websites to infect with this attack and other forms of malware.
-As a result, anyone with a website needs to keep security as top of mind.
+Bad actors are always looking for new websites to infect with SEO spam, backdoors, and credit card skimmers.
+As a result, anyone with a website needs to keep security top of mind.

 With the increased amount of attacks, it’s understandable to feel overwhelmed.